pdf-association/pdf-cos-syntax/README.md

 Although PDF files are technically binary, when first learning PDF or when manually creating targeted test files it is convenient to use  "pure text" PDF files.
 As a result it is more productive to have a modern development/IDE environment with features such as syntax highlighting, folding, Intellisense, Go To definition, find all references, snippet insertion, etc.

 A minimal PDF only requires binary bytes (>127) for the 4-bytes of the binary marker comment in the 2nd line of the file.
-When chosen carefully, this sequence of bytes can avoid the UTF-8 misinterpretation by VSCode.
+When chosen carefully, this sequence of bytes can avoid confusion by VSCode, even if the display is not correct.
+The following 5 byte sequence meets the PDF requirement to have a comment (`%`) followed by 4 bytes all above 0x7F (127) while also being valid 2-byte UTF-8 sequences - as a result VSCode will _**only display 2 characters representing the 4 binary bytes in the PDF!**_:

+- In binary (hex values):  `25 C2 A9 C2 A9`
+- As shown in VSCode (as UTF-8): `%©©`

+If saved from VSCode, this will remain valid and thus is highly recommended for PDF created with VSCode

 All other binary data, such as images or Unicode sequences, can be encoded using `ASCIIHexDecode` or `ASCII85Decode` filters, hex strings, literal string escape sequences, name object hex codes, etc.

 A productive learning environment also works best with _conventional_ PDF files with _conventional_ cross reference tables (i.e. those with the `xref` and `trailer` keywords).
 PDF files with either cross-reference (`/Type /XRef`) streams or object streams (`/Type /ObjStm`) have additional hurdles to understanding PDF.

 ### Alternatives

-The free open-osurce [VIM editor](https://www.vim.org/) ("Vi IMproved") also supports basic PDF COS syntax highlighting, but lacks other features this extension provides.
+The free open-source [VIM editor](https://www.vim.org/) ("Vi IMproved") also supports basic PDF COS syntax highlighting, but lacks many other features this extension provides.

-Various GUI-based PDF forensic analysis tools such as [iText RUPS](https://github.com/itext/i7j-rups) and [Apache PDFBox Debugger](https://pdfbox.apache.org/) allow users to make certain changes to PDF files, however the exact syntax (such as whitespace and delimiters) and precise file layout (such as incremental updates and cross reference tables) cannot be edited nor precisely controlled.
-Such tools also use their own lexical analyzers and parsers and thus as introductory learning or educational tools they have limited value.
+Various GUI-based PDF forensic analysis tools such as [iText RUPS](https://github.com/itext/i7j-rups) and [Apache PDFBox Debugger](https://pdfbox.apache.org/) allow users to make certain classes of changes to PDF files, however the exact syntax (such as whitespace and delimiters) and precise file layout (such as incremental updates and cross reference tables) cannot be edited nor precisely controlled.
+Such tools also use their own lexical analyzers and parsers and thus provided a different level of support when learning PDF.

 # Features

 The following VSCode functionality is enabled for files with extensions `.pdf` and `.fdf` (Forms Data Field) as both file formats use the same PDF COS ("_Carousel Object System_") syntax and file structure.

 ## Syntax Highlighting
 Syntax highlighting of PDF COS syntax and PDF content streams including special handling of _most_ PDF rules for delimiters and whitespace: